NguyenHoangAnh411/ChallengeWow_Aptos/README.md

 ## 🤝 Join the Wave

 Challenge your brain, race the clock, and write your name into the chain.
-This isn't just a quiz game — it's a **Challenge Wave**.
+This isn't just a quiz game — it's a **Challenge And Wow**.

 > 🏁 **Play Fast.
 Think Smart.
 Prove It Onchain.**

 ---

-# Challenge Wave GameFi Backend
+# Challenge And Wow GameFi Backend

-A FastAPI-based backend for the Challenge Wave GameFi application that allows players to create and join challenge rooms, answer questions, and compete for rewards.
+A FastAPI-based backend for the Challenge And Wow GameFi application that allows players to create and join challenge rooms, answer questions, and compete for rewards.

 ## Features